Tuesday, June 23, 2020

 Virgil (ca.70 B.C-19 B.C.). was born in Mantua, a city founded by Etruscans in the north of Italy.
 After some prodding by Maecenas and Augustus, he composed his great poem, the Aenead, one of the greatest literary achievements of all time.
 Sadly, Virgil died before completing it.

 Maecenas and Virgil represent the culmination of Etruscan civilization.
-The legacy of Aelius Sejanus (20 B.C.-31 A.D.) had a very difficult effect.
+The legacy of Aelius Sejanus (20 B.C.-31 A.D.) had a very different effect.

 Sejanus, "this ambitious Etruscan" as Michael Grant calls him, rose to the rank of prefect or commander of the Praetorian Guard.
 He was the most trusted official of Tiberius, the second emperor of Rome.
 Then, as a result of a political power play, Sejanus was accused of plotting against Tiberius and executed in 31 A.D.